 BASSET Training Information (Section 6-23)

 As a requirement per your liquor license, the Entertainment Report is due to the City Clerk at least 5 days prior to the event.
 Please follow these instructions to submit your events via the City's entertainment calendar online.

 Outdoor Seating PermitAn outdoor seating permit is required for all new outdoor seating areas established on or after March 28, 2017 for liquor license holders.
 Please reference Sec.
 6-13(g) for requirements.
 Complete and submit the application to the City Clerk to obtain approval from the Local Liquor Control Commissioner prior to building or using the outdoor space for the service of alcoholic beverages.

 Per Sec.
 6-28 (b)(1) any license classification which allows for the consumption of alcoholic liquor on the premises may remain open until 2:00 a.m. on New Years Day.
-An establishment may request to sell alcoholic liquor between 2:00 a.m. and 4:00 a.m. on New Year's Day subject to provisions in the code.
-The application for New Year's Day 2019 is available here.
-The fee is $50.00 and shall be submitted with the application to the City Clerk's office on or before December 15th to be considered.
-Not all who apply will be issued a permit and it subject to the approval of the Local Liquor Control Commissioner.
+An establishment with a valid on-site consumption liquor license may submit an application requesting permission to sell alcoholic liquor between 2:00 a.m. and 4:00 a.m. on New Year’s Day subject to provisions in the code.
+There is a $50.00 fee that must be submitted with the application to the City Clerk’s office on or before December 19th to be considered.
+Not all who apply will be issued a permit.
+All permits are subject to the approval of the Local Liquor Control Commissioner.